Google keeps EU regulator waiting on concessions

 The majority of complainants are small competitors across Europe.
 U.S. enforcers are also looking at the group, which controls more than two-thirds of the global search market.

-In separate investigations, EU privacy regulators are scrutinising Google's new privacy policy, which came into effect on March 1.
+In separate investigations, EU privacy regulators are scrutinizing Google's new privacy policy, which came into effect on March 1.

 (Editing by Rex Merrifield and Mark Potter)